nbcli/nbcli/docs/commands/filter.md

 !!! note
     The `filter` command will limit the number of returned results to 50 by default.
-    Adding the `--all` argument will return all results.
+    Adding the `--dl` argument will return all results.

     The default can be changed in the `user_config.yml` file by editing the value for `filter_limit`.
     ```